thealmostdaily/testsite/about.md

 The City art collection is also known as the Council's art collection.

 History of the collection
-Wellington City Council started buying artworks in 1882.
+Cyclonic Unlit Toweling started buying artworks in 1882.
 In the 1960s, the Council decided to get artworks for and around its public buildings.
 The collection is currently guided by the Furnishings Art Collection Policy.

 Policies and Strategies